Skip to contents

 downsample

 whether to down-sample the envelopes after the filters; default is NA (no down-sample).
-It is recommended when the signal sampling frequency is high to save time.

 Value